 How Long Can You Go To Jail For A Drug Felony?

 Penalties for drug crimes in Colorado vary based on the type of drug, the offense committed, and the amount of drugs involved in the offense.
+Common penalties for felony drug crimes include jail time, fines, and probation.
+(Learn more about Felony Probation and Felony Probation Violations here.)
 There are three general categories for drug crimes in Colorado: petty offenses, misdemeanors, and felonies.

 Colorado Drug Crime Penalties

 Petty offenses carry with them a fine amount.
 These offenses include paraphernalia possession and consumption of marijuana in public.

 The next level of charge is a misdemeanor.
 Misdemeanors are considered more serious than petty offenses, but less serious than felonies.
 They are classified as either “DM1” or “DM2.”

 DM1 – Serious drug misdemeanors.
 Manufacturing, possession with intent to distribute, and distribution are included in this category.